xianhuifeng/Sudoku/README.md

 ```

 ##Architecture
 - Singleton: Used singleton data structure for game board, generate one board at one time.
-(Notice that I would have to do more work to make some function public when testing, I might try other way to make functions public for testing if have more time.)
+(Notice that I would have to do more work to make some function public when testing, I might try other ways when design data structure if have more time.)
 - Game board: Game board is created with DOM element.
 Each input DOM element stored in one value of $cellMatrix:

 ```javascript